andrews/rag/notes.md

         - Relevant docs together with a prompt and the query get passed througj LLM, then response is generated and returned.

   - Special packages: openai, chromadb, python-dotenv

+## Building the app
+  - Used `.gitignore` for the environment variables (OpenAI key) and the bank statement data.
+    - Also used `.gitkeep` in that folder, so we still _see_ it, it's committed to the repo, but the contents aren't.
+  - Using virtual environments and added a `requirements.txt` file.
+Also added the `.venv` folder to `.gitignore` since we don't need everything committed to git.
+  - Loaded the API key with `python-dotenv`
+  - Made a call using OpenAI API
+  - Started chunking bank statement files.
+    - The tutorial is chunking news articles, with overlap on the characters.
+However, this may not make much sense with CSV files.
+Might be more useful to chunk CSV files by lines instead of by characters.
+Will try both ways to see how it affects results.

+## Thoughts
+  - Are there better ways for LLMs to interact with CSV or tabular data?
+CSV files contain lots of formatting.
+Is it token efficient?
+LLM fine tuning on CSV files?
+Different way to ingest CSV files?